Alexgamer470/guyamoe/README.md

 **Note:** Zero pad chapter folder numbers like so: `001` for the Kaguya series (this is how the fixtures data for the series has it).
 It doesn't matter for pages though nor does it have to be .jpg.
 Only thing required for pages is that the ordering can be known from a simple numerical/alphabetical sort on the directory.

 ## Start the server
+This will host the website on localhost:8000
--  `python3 manage.py runserver` - keep this console active
+-  `python3 manage.py runserver` - Keep this console active, otherwise the server will be closed.

-Now the site should be accessible on localhost:8000
+For some peopple the command above wont make the site accessable.
+In that case run:
+-  `python manage.py runserver 0.0.0.0` - remember to replace `localhost` with your hosts internal IP in `./guyamoe/settings/local.py`, in order to add it to `ALLOWED_HOSTS`.

 ## Other info
 Relevant URLs (as of now):